Bryopsis: Discovery

-In 1823, Bory de Saint Vincent brought forth the family of green algae Bryopsidaceae which included the genus Bryopsis, (Bryopsidales, Ulvophyceae and Chlorophyta) (Woolcott, Knöller, & King, 2000).
+In 1823, Bory de Saint Vincent brought forth the family of green algae Bryopsidaceae which included the genus Bryopsis, (Bryopsidales, Ulvophyceae and Chlorophyta).
 Later, 4 other genera (Bryopsidella, Derbesia, Pedobesia and Trichosolen) were also placed in this family.
-Since Lamouroux’s initial discovery, there have been over 60 Bryopsis species described worldwide (Krellwitz et al., 2001).
+Since Lamouroux's initial discovery, there have been over 60 Bryopsis species described worldwide.

 The discovery of the variety of life history patterns has been formative in understanding the relationship between Bryopsis and other genera in the order.
 The life history varies between species of Bryopsis and even within single species of this genus.
 The differentiation of new genera, such as Bryopsidella, which was previously reported as Bryposis halymeniae and Derbesia neglecta, resulted from the identification of its unique life history.
-This resulted in taxonomic reorganization at the family level (Morabito et al., 2010).
+This resulted in taxonomic reorganization at the family level.

-Continuous morphological variations and their inherently simple thallus structure has made it difficult to differentiate species within this genus (Krellwitz et al., 2001).
+Continuous morphological variations and their inherently simple thallus structure has made it difficult to differentiate species within this genus.
 Therefore, the use of molecular datasets is an important tool in differentiating species.
 Currently, research using the chloroplast genome of Bryopsis as an identifier for species level studies is being done.
-The entire chloroplast genome of B. plumosa, B. maxima and B. hypnoides has been sequenced (Krellwitz et al., 2001; Lü et al., 2011).
+The entire chloroplast genome of B. plumosa, B. maxima and B. hypnoides has been sequenced.